segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 3. **What PII format should I send?**

-Segment recommends transmitting personally identifiable information (PII) in its original, non-hashed format.
+The Trade Desk recommends transmitting personally identifiable information (PII) in its original, non-hashed format.
 TTD's preference is to handle the hashing of the data on their end.